-All players will be provided shirts, hats, and socks.
+All players will be provided shirts and hats.
 Majors players are responsible for purchasing solid gray pants.
-AAA and AA players are responsible for purchasing white pants.
-At 1A and below, players will be provided with white pants.
+Players at other levels are responsible for purchasing white pants.
 The Uniform Director will submit a uniform plan to the Executive Committee by its February meeting.
-Except for Majors and IM where players can select their uniform numbers, uniform numbers will be consecutive starting at #1 and ending with a number that represents one above the highest number of players on each team.
+Except for Majors where players can select their uniform numbers, uniform numbers will be consecutive starting at #1 and ending with a number that represents one above the highest number of players on each team.